Therapy for the overthinkers, comparison queens & self-doubt spiralers

 Illustration of a red starfish with five arms, orange with light pink streaks.

 Unpack.
 Untangle.
-Own it.
+OWN IT.

 How I can help.